upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ### Chain configurations together

-Because configurations enable you to declare dependencies on other configurations, you can use a building blocks pattern: rather than put every API that you want to create into a single configuration OR duplicate definitions of APIs across multiple configurations, you can improve reusability by logically structuring your configurations and composing them into larger or smaller packages, depending on your need.
+Because configurations enable you to declare dependencies on other configurations, you can use a building blocks pattern.
+Rather than put every API into a single configuration OR duplicate definitions of APIs across multiple configurations, you can improve reuse.
+Logically structure your configurations and compose them into larger or smaller packages, depending on your need.

 For example, you could define configurations based on the scope of the APIs:

-- **myorg-configuration-networking** defines a set of APIs that your organization will use for provisioning networking resources
+- **myorg-configuration-networking** defines a set of APIs that your organization uses for provisioning networking resources
-- **myorg-configuration-compute** defines a set of APIs that your organization will use for provisioning compute resources (VMs, clusters, etc).
+- **myorg-configuration-compute** defines a set of APIs that your organization uses for provisioning compute resources (virtual machines, clusters, etc).
-- **myorg-configuration-storage** defines a set of APIs that your organization will use for provisioning storage resources (buckets, databases, etc).
+- **myorg-configuration-storage** defines a set of APIs that your organization uses for provisioning storage resources (buckets, databases, etc).
-- **myorg-configuration-iam** defines a set of APIs that your organization will use for provisioning identity-related resources (roles, policies, etc).
+- **myorg-configuration-iam** defines a set of APIs that your organization uses for provisioning identity-related resources (roles, policies, etc).
-- **myorg-configuration-serverless** defines a set of APIs that your organization will use for provisioning serverless-related resources (functions, etc).
+- **myorg-configuration-serverless** defines a set of APIs that your organization uses for provisioning serverless-related resources (functions, etc).

 This would allow you to create configurations that selectively bundle some--but not all--of these APIs into higher-level configurations.

-- **Myorg-config-team1** that has a dependency on _myorg-configuration-networking_ and _myorg-configuration-compute_.
+- **myorg-configuration-team1** that has a dependency on _myorg-configuration-networking_ and _myorg-configuration-compute_.
-- **Myorg-config-team2** that has a dependency on _myorg-configuration-serverless_ and _myorg-configuration-storage_.
+- **myorg-configuration-team2** that has a dependency on _myorg-configuration-serverless_ and _myorg-configuration-storage_.

-Another pattern that you can apply to configuration packages and dependency chaining is to have one platform team own the baseline set of APIs that exists on all control planes for your organization, then you can have service or pattern teams build APIs for specific services that sit above the baseline set of APIs.
+Another pattern that you can apply to configuration packages and dependency chaining is to have a bootstrap plus pattern approach.
+One platform team own the baseline set of APIs that exists on all control planes for your organization.
+Another service or pattern team builds APIs for specific services that sit on top of the baseline set of APIs.

 ## Build configurations

-Because configurations are a package, they need to be built before they can be installed into a Crossplane.
+Because configurations are a package, you must build them before you install into your Crossplane.

 ### The build process

-Configurations can be built using the up CLI's [xpkg build]({{< ref "cli/command-reference.md#xpkg-build" >}}) command.
-You should execute this command in the root folder of your configuration--wherever your `crossplane.yaml` is located:
+Build configurations using the _up_ CLI's [xpkg build]({{< ref "cli/command-reference.md#xpkg-build" >}}) command.
+You should run this command in the root folder of your configuration--wherever your `crossplane.yaml` is:

 ```bash
 $ up xpkg build -o my-configuration-package.xpkg
 xpkg saved to my-configuration-package.xpkg
 ```

-Once you've built a configuration package, you can push it to any OCI-compliant registry, such as the [Upbound Marketplace](https://marketplace.upbound.io) or your own container registry.
+Once you've built a configuration package, push it to any OCI-compliant registry, such as the [Upbound Marketplace](https://marketplace.upbound.io) or your own container registry.
 You can use up CLI's [xpkg push]({{< ref "cli/command-reference.md#xpkg-push" >}}) command to do this:

 ```bash
 $ up xpkg push my-org/my-configuration-packagev0.0.1 -f my-configuration-package.xpkg